Ron Popeil: Inventions

 Popeil is noted for marketing and in some cases inventing a wide variety of products.
 Among the better known and more successful are the Chop-O-Matic hand food processor ("Ladies and gentlemen, I'm going to show you the greatest kitchen appliance ever made ...
 All your onions chopped to perfection without shedding a single tear."), the Dial-O-Matic successor to the Veg-O-Matic ("Slice a tomato so thin it only has one side."), and the Ronco Pocket Fisherman.
 Popeil is also well known for his housewares inventions like his Giant Dehydrator and Beef Jerky Machine, his Electric Pasta Maker and his Showtime Rotisserie & BBQ.
 His Showtime Rotisserie & BBQ sold over eight million units in the US alone, helping Ronco's housewares sales exceed $1 billion in sales.
-After retiring, Popeil continued to invent products including the 5in1 Turkey Fryer & Food Cooking System which he had been developing for over ten years.
+After retiring, Popeil continued to invent products including the 5-in-1 Turkey Fryer & Food Cooking System which he had been developing for over ten years.

 Popular culture

 Popeil's success in infomercials, memorable marketing personality, and ubiquity on American television have allowed him and his products to appear in a variety of popular media environments including cameo appearances on television shows such as The X-Files, Futurama, King of the Hill, The Simpsons, Sex and the City, The Daily Show, and The West Wing.
 Parodies of Popeil's infomercials were done on the comedy show Saturday Night Live by Dan Aykroyd and Eddie Murphy and the "Veg-O-Matic" may have provided comedian Gallagher inspiration for the "Sledge-O-Matic" routine since the 1980s.
 The animated series VeggieTales once featured a parody of the "Veg-O-Matic" dubbed as the "Forgive-O-Matic".
 "Additionally, the professional wrestling tag team The Midnight Express dubbed their finishing move the Veg-O-Matic.

 Popeil was voted by Self magazine readers as one of the 25 people who have changed the way we eat, drink and think about food.

 Popeil has been referenced in the music of Alice Cooper, the Beastie Boys, and "Weird Al" Yankovic.
-Yankovic's song "Mr. Popeil" was a tribute (and featured his sister Lisa Popeil on backing vocals).
+Yankovic's song "Mr. Popeil" was a tribute to his father, Samuel (and featured his half sister Lisa Popeil on backing vocals).
 Ron Popeil later used this song in some of his infomercials.

+In the 2007 film Funny Games, one of the characters is channel surfing and briefly flicks past an infomercial for Ron Popeil's Vegetable Dehydrator.
+In the 1996 horror film Scream, the catchphrase is said ("But wait, there's more!"), itself in the tradition of a horror film's saying of a famous TV catchphrase, in the 1980s horror film The Shining's saying of "Here's Johnny!"
+(Carson) by announcer Ed McMahon.

 In Malcolm Gladwell's book What the Dog Saw: And Other Adventures, Popeil is interviewed and many of his products, most notably the Veg-O-Matic and Showtime Rotisserie, are discussed.
-Malcolm Gladwell's New Yorker piece "The Pitchman" about Popeil won Gladwell the 2001 National Magazine award.
-The article was first published in The New Yorker in 2000.
+Gladwell's 2000 New Yorker piece "The Pitchman" about Popeil won Gladwell the 2001 National Magazine award.